SebasRusuu/WhereToGo/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the terms of the [MIT License](./LICENSE).

 # WhereToGo